mayerprog/routine-app-api/README.md

 # Description

-The Routine App API serves as the backbone of the application [Routine App](https://github.com/mayerprog/routine-app-ui-bll), facilitating all backend processes that power the app's core functionalities.
+Routine App API serves as the backbone of the application [Routine App](https://github.com/mayerprog/routine-app-ui-bll), facilitating all backend processes that power the app's core functionalities.
 It is meticulously designed to manage user authentication, task operations, and notification scheduling, ensuring a seamless and intuitive user experience.

 ### **API Features and Endpoints:**